WorkflowForge Samples Catalog

 foundry.EnablePerformanceMonitoring();

-var metrics = foundry.GetPerformanceMetrics();
+var stats = foundry.GetPerformanceStatistics();

-Console.WriteLine($"Total Duration: {metrics.TotalDuration}ms");
+Console.WriteLine($"Total Duration: {stats.TotalDuration}ms");

-Console.WriteLine($"Memory Allocated: {metrics.MemoryAllocated}KB");
+Console.WriteLine($"Memory Allocated: {stats.TotalMemoryAllocated}KB");

-Extension: WorkflowForge.Extensions.Observability.Performance
+Extension: WorkflowForge.Extensions.Observability.Performance (no extra third-party packages).

 Sample 18: PersistenceSample.cs